Reitag/phantom-hollow/README.md

 This is the core codebase for building a game — refactored from a JavaScript prototype into TypeScript for maintainability, clarity, and future development.

+For the latest version and changes, see [CHANGELOG.md](./CHANGELOG.md).

 ---

 ## 🛠 Getting Started